rusthon/Rusthon/README.md

 The above example shows how we modify the String type in JavaScript to act more like a Python string type.
-The functions must be defined inside a "with javascript:" block, and the decorator format is:
+The functions must be defined inside a `with javascript:` block, and the decorator format is:
 `[class name].prototype.[function name]`